lambda-feedback/user-documentation/docs/releases/status.md

 Thursday 7th November

-Throughout the day the problem was analysed and we found that 19 users had logged in during the temporary 'new' login system on Tuesday, and as a result were in the new auth DB, and this caused problems.
+Throughout the day the problem was analysed and we found that 12 users had logged in during a brief configuration error, and as a result were not stored correctly in the new auth DB, and this caused problems.
 All users access was restored and they were contacted with information and an apology.

 Friday 8th November